 Areas open to the public include the Imperial Apartments, where Emperor Franz Joseph and Empress Elisabeth (known as Sisi) lived, and the Sisi Museum, which houses many of the Empresses personal objects and numerous portraits of her.

 Hofburg (including the Imperial Palace and Spanish Riding School)

 Day 4 (your third day of Vienna sightseeing)

 On your last full day in Vienna, head to Schonbrunn Palace, the summer residence of the Habsburgs.
 Based on the Palace of Versailles, this 1,440-room ‘holiday house’ is massive by anyone’s standards.

-Then it’s time to get out and explore the grounds which feature the world’s oldest zoo, a maze, formal gardens and fountains, a greenhouse and the Gloriette Monument.
+Then it’s time to get out and explore the magnificent grounds at your leisure.
+The Palace Park features the world’s oldest zoo, a maze, formal gardens and fountains, a greenhouse and the Gloriette Monument.